 Dr Golani will make 4 small cuts (incisions) in your abdomen so they can introduce a piece of equipment known as a laparoscopic telescope through one of the incisions.
 This will allow them to see inside your abdomen.

-A equipment known as a laparoscopic telescope is inserted in one of the incisions to see inside your abdomen.
 Then metal tubes will pass through the other incisions.
 Dr Golani will put carbon dioxide inside you to lift the wall of the abdomen away from the organs.
-They will then use surgical clips to close off the ducts and arteries leading to the gallbladder and remove the gallbladder with instruments inserted through the tubes.
+At the end of the operation, titanium clips will be used to close off the ducts and arteries leading to the gallbladder and remove the gallbladder with instruments inserted through the tubes.

 After the gallbladder has been removed, the carbon dioxide is allowed to escape before the incisions are stitched.
 The clips will stay inside you.